WP Simple Pay Blog

 …not WP Simple Pay Pro!

-After purchasing the WP Simple Pay plugin, download it from your purchase email receipt or from your WP Simple Pay account.
+After purchasing the WP Simple Pay plugin, download it from your purchase e-mail receipt or from your WP Simple Pay account.

-To install it, go to your WordPress backend, navigate to Add New under Plugins, and then Upload Plugin.
-Click Choose File and find the WP Simple Pay .zip file on your computer.
-Click Install Now.
-When the upload is complete, press the Activate Plugin button.
+Next, click Choose File and find the WP Simple Pay .zip file on your computer.
+Click on Install Now.
+When the upload is complete after a few seconds, click on the Activate Plugin button.

-Once you activated the plugin, you’ll be directed to the setup wizard.
+Once you’ve activated the plugin, you’ll be directed to the setup wizard.
 The setup wizard makes it easy to set up a Stripe account and connect it to your site.
 In the setup wizard, click Let’s Get Started.

-If you didn’t see the setup wizard, simply head over to WP Simple Pay » Settings and then click on the Stripe tab where you can find the Connect with Stripe button.
-Just click on it to connect your Stripe account to your site.
+If you didn’t see the setup wizard, simply head over to WP Simple Pay » Settings » Advanced tab and click the Launch Setup Wizard button.

 Step 2: Connect WordPress to Stripe

 Upon completing this process, you’ll be shown a success page that says Setup Complete.
-The next thing you’ll need to do is to start creating a subscription payment form.
-Click on the button Create a Payment Form.
+Next, to create a payment form, click on the Create a Payment Form button.

 setup complete